markomitranic/macola/macola.rs/wp-content/plugins/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.0.9 - 2017-10-31 =
+* Improved: search forms in listings ignore preceding and trailing whitespace;
+* Fixed: tags aren't shown within categories for automated latest content posts anymore.
+Thanks Gregor!
+* Fixed: our subscription form no longer conflicts with themes/plugins that use jQuery Serialize Object function.
+Thanks Albert!

+= 3.0.8 - 2017-10-24 =
+* Improved: unsubscribe link now works in browser and email previews;
+* Improved: relative URLs in images are replaced by absolute URLs.
+Thanks Xavier!
+* Fixed: default email templates to be translated into your language.
+Thanks Webteam!
+* Fixed: subscription form's "required field" validation message is now translatable.
+Thanks, Frank!
+* Fixed: plugin doesn't fail to activate when WP users table contains custom columns.
+Thanks Brian!

+= 3.0.7 - 2017-10-17 =
+* Improved: subscribing from the same IP address is progressively throttled.
+Thanks Suyog Palav, Piyush Kumar and Bits of Freedom!
+* Fixed: WordPress users without an email address will not be added as subscribers;
+* Fixed: bug asking subscribers to leave the first field empty in MailPoet subscription forms;
+* Fixed: plugin no longer fails to activate on sites when certain user roles do not exist.
+Thanks to all who reported this!

 = 3.0.6 - 2017-10-10 =
 * Fixed: subscription forms to not throw form validation engine errors;